theicfire/makefiletutorial/src/index.md

 ## Target-specific variables
 <!--  (Section 6.10) -->
-Variables can be assigned for specific targets
+Variables can be set for specific targets
 ```makefile
 all: one = cool